 - Deutsch Wie erhalte ich den Schweizer Pass?

 - Español Cómo llegar a ser suizo

 - Français Obtenir le passeport suisse, un parcours semé d'embûches

 The Swiss passport can seem difficult to get.
 In this ‘Switzerland Explained’ video we describe how to kickstart the application process if you’re living abroad and how to find out if you’re eligible for a fast-track application procedure.

 There are three ways of becoming Swiss: by birth (having a Swiss parent), marrying a Swiss or living in Switzerland for at least ten years.
 Being born in Switzerland doesn’t mean you automatically get a Swiss passport.

-The process can cost hundreds and even thousands of francs and takes up to two years.
-If you’re on welfare or have a criminal record, you’re excluded.
-In 2018, 42,500 people acquired Swiss citizenship.
-In 2017, 44,900 people were naturalised - so it is doable with the right informationexternal link.
+The process can cost hundreds and even thousands of francs and takes up to around two years.
+You’re excluded if you’re on welfare or have a criminal record.
+In 2018, 42,500 people acquired Swiss citizenship – so it is doable with the right information.
 This video should help point you in the right direction.

 This article was automatically imported from our old content management system.
 If you see any display errors, please let us know: email@example.com